cody-little/GenderWageRegression/README.md

-# GenderWageRegression
+# GenderWageInteractionEffectRegression
-Repository for Gender Wage Regression Project
+Repository for Gender Wage Interaction Effect Regression Project

 ## Summary
-This project was completed during my master's degree at the University of Pennsylvania for a course called Applied Linear Modelling.
-I use publicly available data to build a mediation effects regression model that details the effects of gender and wages.
-While controlling for other variables I show there is a statistically significant mediation effect where males working in high paying industries such as finance and technology earn more than womenwhile controlling for education and age.
+This was a project I designed and completed during my master's degree at the University of Pennsylvania for a course called Applied Linear Modelling.
+I use publicly available data to build an interaction effects multivariate regression model that details the effects of gender on weekly wages.
+While controlling for other variables I show there is a statistically significant interaction effect where males working in high paying industries such as finance and technology earn more than women while controlling for education and age.

 ### Research Question
+Are men's weekly earning's higher than women when controlling for some wage influencing variables such as; age, working in a high paying industry, and education?
+If so, is there an interaction effect between being male and working in the high paying industries?

 ### Walkthrough

 - Data cleaning and set up
 - Base model creation and assumption corrections
-- Mediation effect model creation
+- Interaction effect model creation
 - Results